Obscuretone/obscuretone.github.io/public/posts/en/refactor_plan.md

 ## Strangler Fig The Extractive Parts

 In software, a strangler fig migration wraps an old system with new interfaces, routes traffic through the new path, and gradually drains the legacy system until it can be removed.
+Martin Fowler's writeup of the [Strangler Fig Application](https://martinfowler.com/bliki/StranglerFigApplication.html "software, architecture, migration | Martin Fowler") is the software version of the political metaphor here.

 That is the better model.